livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

    1. If later it is discovered that a reviewer has a conflict of interest with an author during the review process, this review will be discarded, and another review will be sought.

    1. If a conflict of interest in a reviewer is found after acceptance, the associate editor will evaluate whether any bias may have affected the acceptance.
-If the associate editor feels they may be bias, a committee of three associate editors selected by the Section Lead Editor will investigate whether any bias or fraud was intended, and will follow procedures to determine whether admission was fraudulent as outlined by the bylaws on fraud.
+If the associate editor feels they themselves may be biased, a committee of three associate editors selected by the Section Lead Editor will investigate whether any bias or fraud was intended, and will follow procedures to determine whether admission was fraudulent as outlined by the bylaws on fraud.

    1. No Section Lead Editor shall assign an Associate Editor if they have a conflict of interest with a paper.
 No Associate Editor may